Bezalel Smotrich: Political career

 On 21 November 2022, in a compromise with the Religious Zionist Party, it was reported that prime minister-designate Benjamin Netanyahu would appoint Smotrich as Minister of Finance in Netanyahu's incoming government.

 He was also expected to be given a position within the Ministry of Defense, which would give him "authority over civil affairs in the West Bank".
 In February 2023 he was entrusted with a large part of the administration of the occupied West Bank.
 His mission is to develop the settlements and unify their administration with that of the Israeli territory.
 After a Palestinian attack on settlers, he called for "striking the cities of terror and its instigators without mercy, with tanks and helicopters".
 He also said that Israel should act "in a way that conveys that the master of the house has gone crazy".

 On 30 October 2023 Smotrich froze the transfer of tax revenues to the Palestinian Authority.
 The move was criticized by the United States.

 On 5 November 2023 Smotrich expressed support for the blockade of the Gaza Strip, saying that fuel will not enter Gaza "under any circumstances".
 He stated that "Gaza will be under Israeli control" after the Gaza war.
 On 14 November 2023, Smotrich called for a "voluntary emigration" of Palestinians from the Gaza Strip to other countries, stating that Israel would "no longer be able to accept the existence of an independent entity in Gaza".

 Smotrich was expected to return to the Knesset in early 2025, pushing out Otzma Yehudit MK Yitzhak Kroizer, which would have balanced out the amount of Knesset seats belonging to Otzma and RZP, following Otzma's withdrawal from the government, but Smotrich withdrew his resignation before it came into effect as negotiations were underway.

-He was expected to submit his resignation in April 2025, which would have led to the departure of Otzma Yehudit MK Yitzhak Kroizer but Smotrich withdrew it as Netanyahu made a deal that would enable Almog Cohen to resign instead and former MK Zvi Sukkot would return to the Knesset in his place.
+He was expected to submit his resignation in April 2025; if he had, Otzma Yehudit MK Yitzhak Kroizer would have been expelled from the Knesset.
+Smotrich withdrew his pending resignation as Netanyahu made a deal that would enable Almog Cohen to resign instead, with former MK Zvi Sukkot returning to the Knesset.

+In February 2026, the government approved Smotrich's directive of increasing the VAT exemption ceiling on imports from $75 to $150, which proved unpopular with business owners as they were set to protest the decision.
+After the Knesset struck down the approval with a 59–25 vote, Smotrich circumvented the ruling by increasing the VAT rate to $130, citing the measure as a way of lowering the cost of living in Israel.
+Subsequently, the Knesset, with a vote of 59–23, struck down the proposal for a second time.